renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 description: Learn how to schedule when Renovate bot runs
 ---

-This document describes Renovate bot's scheduling.
+This document describes Renovate's scheduling.

 ## Default behavior